 Thinking, Prototyping and Practice

-You'll examine the advanced specialist tools, methods, concepts and processes relevant to Games through a series of projects, workshops and advanced technical sessions.
-You will critically examine gameplay, rules and mechanics.
+You’ll examine the advanced specialist tools, methods, concepts and processes relevant to Games and critically examine gameplay, rules and mechanics.
 You will be encouraged to explore and challenge the expanding discipline through a range of practice-based projects.

 Audiences and Experiences

-You will evaluate contemporary games culture in reference to specific audience, their needs and interests.
-This audience will be specified by your tutor.
-Through a series of projects and supported by workshops you will design experiences for specific audiences.
+Through a series of projects and supporting workshops, you’ll design experiences for specific audiences, having evaluated contemporary games culture in reference to a specific audience, their needs and interests.
 These experiences might entertain, educate, augment or challenge your audience.
-It is likely that some of the themes explored through this unit will be developed further in subsequent units.
+It is likely some of the themes explored through this unit will be developed further later in the course.

 Real and Virtual Worlds

-This unit examines the relationship between the real and virtual world through a series of projects, workshops and advanced technical sessions.
-You will explore tools, methods, concepts and process to create a virtual world.
+This unit examines the relationship between the real and virtual world and you will explore different tools, methods, concepts and process to create your own virtual world.
 You’ll define who this is for, design an experience specific to them and consider the transition between worlds.

 Realisation and Dissemination: Pre-Production

-Through projects, workshops, and lectures you will undertake a rigorous investigation into an area of personal interest within Games.
-You are encouraged to critically engage with the discipline and its key debates in order to initiate and locate a body of work.
-You'll produce a creative, challenging, detailed and logical proposal for a body of work that you’ll complete in the final semester.
-You'll plan the production of this work using a common industry methodology, the approach of which will be covered during this unit.
+Through projects, workshops, and lectures you will begin your critical research into an area of personal interest within Games.
+You’ll produce a creative, challenging, detailed and logical proposal for a body of work that you’ll complete in the final semester.
+You’ll plan the production of this work using a common industry methodology, the approach of which will be covered during this unit.

 Realisation and Dissemination

 This unit is the culmination of your studies and an exposition of the skills, understanding and creative approach you have developed through your MA.
 It leads directly from the previous unit, through which you have already defined your interests, tested your ideas and planned the production of a body of work for this unit.
-Through this unit you will demonstrate your: in-depth subject knowledge; understanding of context; creative independence; applied ideas and innovation; technical skills; resolution (appropriate to your intended audience); personal strategy for presenting work.
+Through this unit you will demonstrate your in-depth subject knowledge, understanding of context, creative independence, applied ideas and innovation, technical skills, resolution (appropriate to your intended audience) and personal strategy for presenting work.